 Cycle inventory covers normal demand.
 It’s ordered from suppliers in batches, the size of which is determined by factors such as supplier lead times, bulk pricing, shipping costs, and order processing costs.
 When the batch is used up and gets replaced again, it has ‘turned over’.
 Businesses seek to maximise inventory turnover while minimising the associated costs.
 Cycle inventory does not include safety inventory which covers “abnormal” demand or supply problems.

 5. Finished Goods Inventory

 Finished goods inventory is the product you keep on hand so that you can immediately respond to customer orders without the delays of ordering or manufacturing the goods requested in the order.
 Its purpose is to maintain good customer satisfaction levels.

 6. Decoupling Inventory

-Finished goods are often produced by the flow of materials through a chain of operations or manufacturing centers.
-Each operation processes the material in some way before the material proceeds to the next operation center.
-Decoupling inventory allows the operation centers to work independently of each other.
+Finished goods are often produced by the flow of materials through a chain of operations or manufacturing centres.
+Each operation processes the material in some way before the material proceeds to the next operation centre.
+Decoupling inventory allows the operation centres to work independently of each other.
 In this way, temporary bottlenecks don’t affect downstream operations.

-For more information on inventory management, please contact us.
+For more information on inventory management solutions, please contact us.

 The original article appeared in MicroChannel Australia’s blog>